-Sprint's Q1 2013 brings smartphone sales of 5 million units, highest-ever total subscriber baseAlex Wagner - Deputy Managing Editor, News Desk
+Sprint's Q1 2013 brings smartphone sales of 5 million units, highest-ever total subscriber baseAlex Wagner - Editorial Director of News and Content

 Time to wake up with Dan Hesse and a hearty bowl of quarterly earnings.
 Sprint just announced its Q1 2013 results, revealing that it moved a total of 5 million smartphones during the three-month period.
 As if that weren't enough evidence that smartphone sales were big for Sprint in Q1, the big yellow carrier says that 86 percent of its quarterly postpaid handset sales were smartphones.
 Sprint also revealed that iPhone sales exceeded 1.5 million units for the quarter, with 43 percent of that total being sold to new customers.